jdauphant/awesome-ansible/README.md

 # Awesome Ansible

-## @jdauphant : I don't have time to manage anymore this repository.
-Don't hesitate to fork and made your own version.

 A collaborative curated list of awesome Ansible resources

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->